open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 Before authenticating to CSS servers (cdoc2-shares-servers), a valid session token is needed.
 Session token is valid up to 24 hours.

 Session tokens use the type identifier `vnd.cdoc2.session-token.v2+sd-jwt`.
 Unlike auth tokens — which are signed directly by the user's eID means — session tokens are signed by the Authentication Server.
-The user's eID signature is embedded within the session token as a claim, along with the parameters needed to verify it.
+In the case of Smart-ID RPv3 authentication, the signature is embedded within the session token as a claim, along with the parameters needed to verify it.

 ### Session Token structure